-If the CONTROL MODE switch (19) has been set to LOCAL, the KH 750 DSP will not react to network commands from the Neumann.
-Control software.
+If the CONTROL MODE switch (19) has been set to LOCAL, the KH 750 DSP will not react to network commands from the Neumann.Control iPad® App or the MA 1 - Automatic Alignment software.
 Control of the subwoofer will be from the backplate only.

-If the CONTROL MODE switch (9) has been set to NETWORK, the KH 750 DSP will react to network commands from the Neumann.Control software.
-All backplate controls marked with "\" will be ignored.
+If the CONTROL MODE switch (19) has been set to NETWORK, the KH 750 DSP will react to network commands from the Neumann.Control iPad® App or the MA 1 - Automatic Alignment software.
+All backplate controls marked with "" will be ignored.

-If the CONTROL MODE switch (9) is set to NETWORK but there is no network connection and active Neumann.Control software, the last used network configuration will be used.
-If the Neumann.Control software has not been connected before, the default settings will be used.
+If the CONTROL MODE switch (19) is set to NETWORK but there is no network connection and active Neumann.Control iPad® App or MA 1 - Automatic Alignment software, the last used network configuration will be used.
+If the Neumann.Control iPad® App or the MA 1 - Automatic Alignment software has not been connected before, the default settings will be used.

-If you have configured any settings via the Neumann.
-Control software and you remove the network cable, the current settings will stay active.
+If you have configured any settings via the Neumann.Control iPad® App or the MA 1 - Automatic Alignment software and you remove the network cable, the current settings will stay active.

-By switching from network control to local control you can easily switch between a configuration set using the Neumann.
-Control software and settings made directly on the subwoofer.
+By switching from network control to local control you can easily switch between a configuration set using the Neumann.Control iPad® App or the MA 1 - Automatic Alignment software and settings made directly on the subwoofer.